FinalAngel/classjs/README.rst

 Documentation
 -------------

-Go to `https://readthedocs.org/docs/finalangel/...` for a full documentation, examples and tests.
+Go to `http://readthedocs.org/docs/classjs` for a full documentation.

 Please use github to report bugs or feature requests.
 Include a `jsfiddle <http://jsfiddle.net>`_ or equivalent example whenever possible for issues and bugs.